-Lina María Jaramillo is Peace Insight’s Local Peacebuilding Expert for Colombia.
-Lina María is a political scientist with master degrees in International studies and International Development.
-For the past 8 years she has worked on projects related to peace, security and development issues and is currently with Oxfam as Knowledge Management Officer.
+Lina María Jaramillo is our Local Peacebuilding Expert for Colombia.
+Lina María is a political scientist with Master's degrees in International Studies and International Development.
+For the past 8 years, she has worked on projects related to peace, security and development issues, and is currently with acting as a Knowledge Management Officer at Oxfam.

 Democratic Republic of the Congo - Maguy Libebele

-Maguy Libebele is Peace Insight’s Local Peacebuilding Expert in DR Congo.
-A journalist with wide experience in the Great Lakes area, she is a correspondent for Syfia Grands Lacs, and reports in particular on women’s rights issues.
-She has worked on peacebuilding projects around the region with the UN, national and international NGOs.
+Maguy Libebele is Peace Insight’s Local Peacebuilding Expert in the Democratic Republic of Congo (DRC).
+A journalist with wide experience in the Great Lakes area, she is a correspondent for Syfia Grands Lacs and reports particularly on women’s rights issues.
+She has worked on peacebuilding projects across the region with the United Nations, as well as national and international NGOs.

 Central African Republic - Martine Kessy Ekomo-Soignet

-Martine Kessy Ekomo-Soignet has over four years of experience in the political and development sectors.
-She has worked with the UNDP, UNESCO and the African Medical and Research Foundation.
-Her work in the Central African Republic focuses on civil society and youth organisations.
+Martine Kessy Ekomo-Soignet is our Local Peacebuilding Expert in Central African Republic (CAR).
+She has over four years of experience in the political and development sectors.
+She has worked with UNDP, UNESCO and the African Medical and Research Foundation.
+Her work in CAR focuses on civil society and youth organisations.
 Martine Kessy holds a bachelor’s degree in Economics and Social and Political studies and a master’s degree in Geopolitics, International Security and International Relations.
-She completed the Mandela Washington Fellowship for Young African Leaders in 2014 and was one of 100 Fellows competitively selected to participate in an 8-week internship in the United States following the Mandela Washington Fellowship academic institute.
+She completed the Mandela Washington Fellowship for Young African Leaders in 2014, and was one of 100 Fellows competitively selected to participate in an 8-week internship in the United States following the Mandela Washington Fellowship academic institute.

 Nigeria - Michael Olufemi Sodipo, Ph.D

-Michael Olufemi Sodipo works as Project Coordinator for the Peace Initiative Network, a Nigerian peacebuilding organisation which since 2004 has been conducting a range of peace education, advocacy, and training activities in schools and through extracurricular programmes in several northern Nigerian states.
+Michael Olufemi Sodipo works as a Project Coordinator for the Peace Initiative Network (PIN), a Nigerian peacebuilding organisation that since 2004 has been conducting a range of peace education, advocacy, and training activities in schools and through extracurricular programmes in several northern Nigerian states.
 He has spoken widely on the role of civil society organisations in promoting peace among diverse youth populations, including at conferences in Nigeria, Northern Ireland, Jordan, and the United States.
-Michael has also travelled with graduates of the Peace Initiative Network programmes, including to a youth parliamentary debate in the UK House of Commons.
+Michael has also travelled with graduates of PIN programmes, including to a youth parliamentary debate in the UK House of Commons.

 Western Balkans - Mirjana Kosić

-Mirjana Kosić is executive director of TransConflict, an organisation undertaking conflict transformation projects and research throughout the Western Balkans.
-Mirjana is also an academic assistant at SIT Study Abroad programme “Serbia, Bosnia and Kosovo: Peace and Conflict Studies in the Balkans“, where she delivers lectures focusing on conflict in Bosnia and Herzegovina, the Dayton Peace Agreement, and the role of international community in post-war reconstruction and state-building.
+Mirjana Kosić is the Executive Director of TransConflict, an organisation undertaking conflict transformation projects and research throughout the Western Balkans.
+Mirjana is also an academic assistant at the SIT Study Abroad programme, “Serbia, Bosnia and Kosovo: Peace and Conflict Studies in the Balkans“, where she delivers lectures focusing on conflict in Bosnia and Herzegovina, the Dayton Peace Agreement, and the role of international community in post-war reconstruction and state-building.
 Mirjana holds an MA from the Faculty of Political Science, University of Bologna.

 Liberia - Nat Walker

-Nat B. Walker is Peace Insight's Local Peacebuilding Expert in Liberia.
+Nat B. Walker is our Local Peacebuilding Expert in Liberia.
 He is a peacebuilding and development consultant in Liberia, and serves as an advisory board member and local champion of the Local First approach to development.
-Nat is currently leading on the development of a conflict early warning and response system in Liberia, while helping the Liberia Peace Building Office with policy advice on the national reconciliation process.
-He is also an adjunct faculty member at the Kofi Annan Institute of Conflict Transformation at the University of Liberia.
+Nat is currently leading on the development of a conflict-focused early warning and response system in Liberia, while providing policy advice to the Liberia Peace Building Office on the national reconciliation process.
+He is also an adjunct faculty member of the Kofi Annan Institute of Conflict Transformation at the University of Liberia.